-Multi-touch attribution is part art and part science (at least for now—and web technologies has enabled tremendous progress since the early 1900’s).
-And like most analysis, looking at trends or comparing between campaigns will suffice in terms of determining the strategies to double down on or cut.
+Multi-touch attribution is part art and part science (at least for now—and web technology has enabled tremendous progress since the early 1900s).
+And like most analysis, looking at trends or comparing between campaigns will suffice in terms of determining the strategies to double down on or the strategies to cut.

 Moreover, the custom weights on a multi-channel attribution model will evolve over time, as the target audience evolves, your messaging adjusts, new channels are added, and your paid marketing budget grows.
 Many times it isn't worth the effort to make sure the model is perfect if it's going to change in three months.
 Getting it mostly the way there can often suffice in an environment that is changing quickly.